-Patrick D. Dolan focuses his practice on asset-backed and mortgage-backed securitizations.
+Patrick D. Dolan focuses his practice on asset-backed and mortgage-backed securitizations, including those involving innovative structures.
 He represents underwriters, issuers, asset originators, liquidity banks, warehouse lenders and multi-seller commercial paper conduits, and has worked on several securitizations that have involved innovative structures.
+Mr. Dolan has worked on financings and securitizations of, among other asset types, PACE bonds (renewable energy loans), tax liens, structured settlements, peer-to-peer/marketplace loans, trade receivables, tobacco litigation legal fees, aircraft leases, subprime auto loans, life settlements and credit tenant leases (both domestic and cross border).

 The University of Chicago Law School, J.D., 1987